-- do not routinely offer antibiotics if the C-reactive protein concentration is less than 20 mg/litre - consider a delayed antibiotic prescription if the C-reactive protein concentration is between 20 and 100 mg/litre - do offer antibiotic therapy if C-reactive protein concentration is greater than 100 mg/litre
+- Do not routinely offer antibiotics if the CRP concentration is <20 mg/L - Consider a delayed antibiotic prescription if the CRP concentration is 20-100 mg/L - Offer antibiotic therapy if the CRP concentration is >100 mg/L

 NICE also advises GPs to use the CRB65 risk score when making a judgement about whether patients should be referred to hospital.
-The CRB65 score assigns points based on the criteria of Confusion, raised Respiratory rate (>30/min in adults) low Blood pressure (<90/60) and older age (≥65).
+The CRB65 score assigns points based on the criteria of Confusion, raised Respiratory rate (>30/min in adults) low Blood pressure (<90/60) and older age (\geq 65).
 NICE says GPs can consider home-based care for patients with a score of zero, but should consider hospital assessment for other patients, particularly those with a score of two or higher.

-Dr Gruffydd Jones says that clinical judgement is still important especially in the systemically unwell patient.
+Dr Gruffydd Jones says that clinical judgement is still important, especially in the systemically unwell patient.